SmartlyDressedGames/Unturned-Docs/LevelConfig.md

 	"Asset": { "GUID": "12dc9fdbe9974022afd21158ad54b76a" }

 __Trains__: Array of train vehicles to spawn.
 Only one of each train asset can exist at a given time because the vehicle ID is used to match saved trains to tracks.
 Road index can be seen by selecting a road in the level editor.
+Placement is normalized between the start and end of the track length.
 For example:

 	"Trains":
 	[
 		{
 			"VehicleID": 187,
-			"RoadIndex": 0
+			"RoadIndex": 0,
+			"Min_Spawn_Placement": 0.1,
+			"Max_Spawn_Placement": 0.9
 		}
 	]